Five Changes to Social Security in 2019

 2. The maximum monthly Social Security benefits for an individual in 2019 will increase to $2861 a month.

 The maximum increase reflects the new Cost Of Living Allocation (COLA) increase, which is up $39 a month from last year.
-Although this amount seems like a minor difference, consider that many Americans heavily rely on Social Security benefits for retirement income, and this small change could provide more groceries, prescription medicine, and other necessities.
+Although this amount seems like a minor difference, consider that many Americans heavily rely on Social Security benefits as part of their financial planning & retirement income, and this small change could provide more groceries, prescription medicine, and other necessities.

 3. If you are turning age 62 in 2019, your Full Retirement Age (FRA) is 66 years old and 6 months